6.1 Vital Signs: Ranges & Technique

 | Blood pressure | Systolic above ~160 or below ~90; diastolic above ~100 or below ~60 |

-A value that is normal-range but a big change from the resident's baseline is still reportable.
-Some residents have a baseline outside the textbook range that is normal for them.
+A value that is technically normal-range but a large change from the resident's baseline is still reportable; some residents have a stable baseline outside the textbook range.

 Exam Tip

-Vital-sign questions usually combine a measurement with a judgment.
-The correct CNA action is almost always: measure accurately, record it, and report the abnormal finding to the nurse — not act on it independently.
+Vital-sign questions usually pair a measurement with a judgment.
+The correct CNA action is almost always measure accurately, record it, and report the abnormal finding to the nurse — not treat it, not recheck endlessly, and not decide it is unimportant.

 Why should the CNA count respirations without telling the resident?